-Asthma treatment can vary from anti-inflammatory and bronchodilator asthma inhalers to oral medications to asthma drugs delivered in an asthma nebulizer or breathing machine.
-Get a better understanding of how asthma medications work so you'll know which medications can prevent asthma symptoms.
-Also, learn about natural asthma remedies and ways to monitor your breathing at home.
+Asthma treatment can vary from inhalers to oral medications to drugs delivered in a nebulizer or breathing machine.
+Get a better understanding of how asthma medications work and learn about natural asthma remedies as well as ways to monitor your breathing at home.

 Early and aggressive asthma treatment is key to relieving symptoms and preventing asthma attacks.
-Find out the many ways asthma is treated and then talk to your doctor to find out what’s right for you.
+Find out the many ways asthma is treated.

 Asthma medication can work quickly to stop coughing and wheezing.
 Learn more about asthma medications and the various methods for taking them.

 Wonder if you’re using your asthma inhaler the right way?
 Do you puff and breathe … or breathe and puff?
 Learn how to get the most relief from your asthma inhaler.

 What's the difference between a control inhaler and a rescue inhaler?
 Do you need both?
 Make sure you’re using your inhalers correctly.

 The key treatments for asthma are steroids and other anti-inflammatory drugs.
 These asthma drugs both help to control asthma and prevent asthma attacks.

 A bronchodilator is used by almost all people with asthma as a way to open the airway passages.
 Learn more about the types of bronchodilators and how they work.

 An asthma nebulizer (breathing machine) can deliver medication to the youngest and oldest asthma patients.

 Sometimes stronger asthma medications, such as pills, are needed.
 Learn more about prednisone, how it works to treat asthma, and possible side effects.